Project Management Office: Old Concept – New Interest

 If you can answer “yes” to the questions below, it’s highly likely your firm could benefit from a PMO.
 Ask yourself these questions.

-- Projects are delivered over budget
+• Projects are delivered late and/or over budget

-- Project Managers aren’t held accountable for project performance
+• Project Managers aren’t held accountable for project performance

-- WIP and AR balances aren’t ‘healthy’
+• WIP and AR balances aren’t ‘healthy’